About Reselling BIP Products

 – Example 6: If you make a schedule for MOH showing how your family laid it out for year-round schooling, or perhaps showing how it correlates with other history curriculum, that is OK to give away, as it does not duplicate anything else that we sell.
 You can safely reference page numbers, activity numbers, lesson titles, etc.

-I hope that clarifies what the rules are.
+We hope that clarifies copyright boundaries.
 We love your creativity and enthusiasm, and we want to see it flourish in the online community we share!
 We only bring it up because when people violate our copyright, it hurts our sales, which means the authors’ and employees’ families have to resort to cold ramen noodles for dinner, and nobody wants that.
 We’re not some big, greedy corporation; we are a small, family-run business, and we have mouths to feed and babies on the way.
 Helping us to stay in business helps not just our authors and us, but it also helps the homeschooling community who appreciate our dedication to sharing the Gospel through well-written and researched products.
 Thanks for understanding.

 If you still have questions, feel free to contact us at Contact@BrightIdeasPress.com.
 We’re happy to look over what you’ve done before you post it and let you know if it meets these criteria.
 When in doubt, just ask!